-Sam Clark, Experience Travel Group co-founder and Managing Director writes: “Peter Hohenhaus (along with his wife Sally) is a long time client, who has travelled several times with Experience Travel Group.
+Sam Clark, Experience Travel Group co-founder and Managing Director writes: “Peter Hohenhaus (along with his wife Sally) is a long time client, who has travelled several times with Experience Travel Group, including exploring a number of dark tourism sights in Indonesia.
 Peter introduced us to the concept of ‘Dark Tourism’ and his intellectual and erudite approach greatly advanced our own understanding of the challenging subject matter.
 We have learnt a huge amount when researching and putting together Peter and Sally’s trips and have greatly enjoyed the challenge.
-In fact it has also influenced how we approach sites on our more regular itineraries, which could be termed ‘Dark Tourism’ such as Tuol Sleng and the Killing Fields in Cambodia, to pick the most notorious example.
-As Peter says, these sites are not for everyone, but handled sensitively, they can be a great source of learning and understanding.
-I thoroughly recommend his website as an incredibly resource on this very specialist subject.”
+In fact, it has also influenced how we approach sites on our more regular itineraries, which could be termed ‘Dark Tourism’ such as Tuol Sleng and the Killing Fields in Cambodia, to pick the most notorious example.
+As Peter says, these sites are not for everyone but handled sensitively, they can be a great source of learning and understanding.
+I thoroughly recommend his website as an incredible resource on this very specialist subject.”

 1. Ijen Crater at night